What Side of the House Do You Plant Hydrangeas?

 Watering Needs: Don’t Overdo It

 Hydrangeas love water but can suffer from root rot if the soil doesn’t drain properly.
 When you plant hydrangeas around your house, especially near the foundation, make sure the area is well-drained.
-If the soil tends to stay wet it may be worth adding some mulch around the base of the plant to help regulate moisture levels.
-Be careful not to overwater and make sure that any excess water doesn’t accumulate around the foundation as this could lead to other issues like mold or erosion.
+If the soil tends to stay wet, it may be worth adding some mulch around the base of the plant to help regulate moisture levels.
+Be careful not to overwater and make sure that any excess water doesn’t accumulate around the foundation, as this could lead to other issues like mold or erosion.

 What is the Best Time to Plant Hydrangeas?